AriadnaMaldonadoGrieco/AriadnaMaldonadoGrieco/README.md

  I’m currently starting to learn: Sass and bootstrap.

-I’m looking to collaborate on any Jr level project I possibly can to get more and more practice and develop my habilities!
+I’m looking for my first job in the industry and eager to learn and improve my habilities!

 📫 You can reach me at my email: ariadnamaldonadogrieco@gmail.com.
 On twitter: @AriadnaMGrieco